ImperialCollegeLondon/dcw-hash-of-sets/README.md

 # Doing transform as a Perl one-liner

-Depressingly, after writing nearly 500 lines of C code (not including the hash and set modules!), transform could be written as a Perl one-liner:
+Depressingly, after writing nearly 500 lines of C code (not including the hash and set modules!), it turns out that we could write transform as a Perl one-liner:

 ```
 perl -MData::Dumper -lane '($p,$c) = split( /:\s*/ ); $h{$p}->{$c}++; END {print Dumper \%h }' < pc-input